sdm-lang/tree-sitter-sdml/README.md

 **Version: 0.1.35**

-* Feature: Alter the rule `_property_member` to allow property names to be `identifier_reference`.
+* Feature: alter the rule `_property_member` to allow property names to be `identifier_reference`.
   * New interpretation, field `name` in a member will be the name of a role.
   * Renamed keyword `in`, not `as`.
   * Renamed field `role` to `property` and made it's type `identifier_reference`.

 **Version: 0.1.34**

-* Feature: Update property definitions to look more like members.
+* Feature: update property definitions to look more like members.
   * Update rule `property_role` to be a choice of three new rules.
   * Add rule `identity_role` which is a subset of `identity_member`.
   * Add rule `role_by_value` which is a subset of `member_by_value`.